fverdugo/PartitionedArrays.jl/docs/src/examples.md

 # Examples

 !!! note
-    The following examples are run with the `DebugData` array type for demo purposes.
+    The following examples are run with the `DebugArray` array type for demo purposes.
-    Substituting `DebugData` by `distribute_with_mpi` and initializing MPI will convert them to distributed drivers.
+    Substituting `DebugArray` by `distribute_with_mpi` and initializing MPI will convert them to distributed drivers.
 To learn how to run the examples with MPI, see the Usage section.

 ## Hello, world!